Protection Patterns: Why Your Best Leaders Protect Instead of Connect

 The key is awareness.
 If you can identify the pattern, you can disrupt it.

-These shifts sound simple, but they can rewire entire cultures over time.
-When leaders move from self-protection to connection, there’s an immediate ripple effect throughout the organization.
-Teams feel safe, communicate more honestly, and more consistently receive the support they need, leading to better work.
+These shifts sound simple, but they rewire entire cultures over time.
+When leaders move from self-protection to connection, the ripple effect is immediate.
+Teams feel safer, communicate more honestly, and get the support they need to do their best work.
+Systems work begins with ourselves.
+When we change our patterns, we change what becomes possible—for us and for everyone around us.

 Leaders who learn to recognize and regulate their Protection Patterns report some powerful shifts: